kn-neeraj/CGFLoatingUIKit/README.md

 Things that can be customized like font,color,animationTime,floating label offset for UItextField.
 UItextView with placeholder text and floating label support.

+To use it -
+Just Copy CGFloatLabelTextKit which contains CGFloatTextField and CGFloatTextView.

+Cocoapods support coming!!

 Here is the gif -